India: Taj Mahal

 IT and business services outsourcing is a very important part of India’s economy.

-Indians are very good educated, skilled and English-speaking.
+Indians are very well educated, skilled and English-speaking.
 Moreover, they are not expensive workers.
 That’s why the IT sector provided about 8% of the country’s GDP.

 How to invest in the Indian stock market if you are not its resident